shchodro/serverless-workshop/README.md

 ### Let's Begin!
 Launch the CloudFormation Stack
 *Prior to launching a stack, be aware that a few of the resources launched need to be manually deleted when the workshop is over.
 When finished working, please review the "Workshop Cleanup" section to learn what manual teardown is required by you.*

-1\.
-As a prerequisite for hosting the public survivor chat app on S3 we first need to disable the S3 public access blocker, which is in place by default on any new AWS account.
+1\. **Skip this step if you use AWS provided accounts** As a prerequisite for hosting the public survivor chat app on S3 we first need to disable the S3 public access blocker, which is in place by default on any new AWS account.
 - go to https://console.aws.amazon.com/s3
 - on the left sidebar select "Block public access (account settings)"
 - **uncheck** "Block all public access" and then click on "Save changes"

 2\.
-To begin this workshop, **click one of the 'Deploy to AWS' buttons below for the region you'd like to use**.
+To begin this workshop, **click one of the 'Deploy to AWS' button**.
 This is the AWS region where you will launch resources for the duration of this workshop.
 This will open the CloudFormation template in the AWS Management Console for the region you select.

 Region | Launch Template
 ------------ | -------------